simeononsecurity/simeononsecurity.ch/content/articles/what-is-microsoft-dev-home-and-dev-drive/index.en.md

 ### Key Features of Dev Home

 1. **Customizable Widgets**: Dev Home's dashboard allows you to personalize your workspace by adding widgets that suit your specific needs.
-You can monitor various aspects of your development workflow, such as GPU performance, available SSH connections, memory usage, network performance, and CPU utilization.
+You can monitor various aspects of your development workflow, such as GPU performance, available SSH connections, memory usage, network performance, and CPU use.

 2. **Machine Configuration**: Dev Home provides a machine configuration tool that simplifies the process of setting up your development environment.
 Whether you are working on a new device or starting a new project, Dev Home can guide you through the setup process.
 You can choose between an end-to-end setup process, using a WinGet Configuration file, or performing specific steps like cloning a Git repository or installing applications.